 The King Who Had To Go: Edward Vlll, Mrs Simpson and the Hidden Politics of the Abdication Crisis by Adrian Phillips.
 Reveals the harsh realities of how government responds when a British monarch steps out of line.

 The Crown in Crisis: Countdown to the Abdication by Alexander Larman.
 A day-by-day narrative of the Abdication Crisis, based on previously unseen archival material and interviews with close friends of Edward VIII and Wallis Simpson.

 Traitor King: The Scandalous Exile of the Duke & Duchess of Windsor by Andrew Lownie.
 This biography portrays the glamorous exiles as spoiled, selfish people who revelled in adulterous affairs.

 17 Carnations: The Royals, the Nazis and the Biggest Cover-Up in History by Andrew Morton.
 Looks at the secret ties among Franklin D. Roosevelt, Winston Churchill, the Duke of Windsor, and Adolf Hitler before, during, and after World War II.

 The Royal Governor.... and the Duchess by Oliver Platt.
 About the Duke and Duchess of Windsor in the Bahamas, 1940-1945.

 That Woman: The Life of Wallis Simpson, Duchess of Windsor by Anna Sebba.
-This biography explores the obsessive nature of Simpson's relationship with Edward VIII, and new evidence that she may never have wanted to marry him at all.
+This biography explores the obsessive nature of Simpson's relationship with Edward VIII, and evidence that she may never have wanted to marry him.

 Behind Closed Doors: The Tragic, Untold Story of the Duchess of Windsor by Hugo Vickers.
 Focuses on the Duchess's final years, when according to the author she was a victim of exploitation after the death of her husband.